University of Greenwich: Avery Hill

 The Avery Hill Campus is situated in Eltham, south of the 86 acre Avery Hill Park in the Royal Borough of Greenwich, south-east London.
 The campus is home to student accommodation and to the Faculty of Education, Health & Human Sciences.
-Courses taught at the site include Teacher Training, Nursing (Adult, Child, Mental Health, Community, Learning Disability), Midwifery, Paramedic Science, Speech and Language Therapy, Physiotherapy, PE and Sport, and Sports Science.
+Courses taught at the site include: Teacher Training, Nursing (Adult, Child, Mental Health, Community, Learning Disability), Midwifery, Paramedic Science, Speech and Language Therapy, Physiotherapy, PE and Sport, and Sports Science.

-Facilities include a 220-seat lecture theatre, computer laboratories, a library, sports pitches, strength and conditioning laboratories, as well as a sports hall.
+Facilities include a 220-seat lecture theatre, computer laboratories, a library, sports pitches, strength and conditioning laboratories, and a sports hall.

-The site also hosts the Greenwich Learning and Simulation Centre (GLASC) which replicates NHS wards, a critical care unit, a simulated pediatric and birthing centre and operating theatre.
+The site also hosts the Greenwich Learning and Simulation Centre (GLASC), which replicates NHS wards, a critical care unit, a simulated pediatric and birthing centre, and an operating theatre.
 GLASC enables student trainees and experienced health professionals to gain hands-on experience and learn new clinical skills by engaging in multi-professional simulation activities.

-The student village complex at Avery Hill provides student self-catering accommodation, a general shop and a launderette.
+The student village complex at Avery Hill provides student self-catering accommodation, a general shop, and a launderette.
 The Dome, in the centre of the complex, houses a food outlet and gym.
-Rugby, football, indoor pitches, netball and tennis courts, are also on Avery Hill campus.
+Rugby, football, indoor pitches, netball, and tennis courts are also on the Avery Hill campus.

 The facility, which was built by Wimpey Construction under a PFI contract, was completed in 1996.